acenturyandabit/lec2note/README.md

 ## What we learned
 Using opencv skills to create an actual real product was fun!
 We also learnt a few things about nodejs express and how to use a file system as a database in a pinch XD

+Also, material icons from google are fantastic assets!

 ## What's next for lec2note
 Popping it on a website so other people can use it would be nice :D We could also use wav2vec in the backend so that we can operate for free (sorry google)